Straddle and Paddle, Minnesota

 Peter has been exploring northern Minnesota for over two decades.
 He’s found sunken boats, a hidden moonshine still, hobo camps, forgotten waterfalls no longer on maps, new friends, and lots of dead ends.
 All of them worth it.
 His home on the web is here (peterpascale.com).

-The Straddle and Paddle bikepacking route traverses the north shore of Lake Superior and the Boundary Waters Canoe Area Wilderness, two of the Minnesota Arrowhead’s finest natural playgrounds.
+The Straddle and Paddle bikepacking route traverses the north shore of Lake Superior and the Boundary Waters Canoe Area Wilderness.
 Straddle your bike through the north woods and paddle a canoe on the finest short day-trip loop the Boundary Waters has to offer.
+The updated 2.0 route includes new remote tracks, a visit to an abandoned railroad tunnel, and an extended singletrack option for the intrepid.

 Share Facebook 0 Twitter Pinterest

-Straddle and Paddle starts and ends on the scenic Lake Superior shore, and travels the gravel, double-track and trails of the Superior National Forest.
-Dubbed ‘the Minnesota Arrowhead’ for its pointed shape, this region supports some of the best gravel and adventure races in the midwest – the Heck of the North, the Grand du Nord, and the Gravel Conspiracy to name a few.
-And now this route ties it together to support your northwoods rambling adventure.
+Originally published in September, 2017, Straddle and Paddle just got a major update.
+The route begins and ends on the scenic Lake Superior shore, and travels the gravel, double-track and trails of the Superior National Forest.
+Dubbed ‘the Minnesota Arrowhead’ for its pointed shape, this region supports some of the best gravel and adventure races in the midwest – the Heck of the North, the Grand du Nord, and the Lutsen ‘99er to name a few.
 Lakeside rustic campsites abound (some with well water), and dispersed camping is allowed anywhere in the forest – providing ample flexibility.

 Route Difficulty: This route travels relatively flat national forest double-track and gravel roads, and includes easy logistics for camping, water, and food re-supply.
-All of the route is passable by gravel-touring bikes (we recommend 35mm tires at a minimum), though when recently wet there can be tacky sections and a little bit of mud.
+All of the route is passable by gravel-touring bikes, though when recently wet there can be tacky sections and a little bit of mud.
 You climb into the Sawtooth range from Lake Superior twice.
 These are decent hills, but certainly not hard, and manageable even under load.

-Route Development: This route was assembled from countless sessions pouring over USFS and Minnesota DNR recreational maps, many seasons of exploring, and two bikepacking trips.
-It benefits from the knowledge and experience shared by Jeremy Kershaw (Heck of the North/Grand du Nord), Jeff and Sarah (Sawtooth Outfitters), Joshua Stamper (Gravel Conspiracy), and Jay Decoux (Fireweed Bike Coop and the mayor of the fine town of Grand Marais).
-Photographs by David Vessel Photography.
+Route Development: The updated route was influenced by the community of many riders who have made this their own.
+Keep riding and reporting back!
+The original route was developed after countless hours pouring over maps, exploring, and bikepacking.
+It incorporates the wisdom shared by Jeremy Kershaw (Heck of the North Productions), Jeff and Sarah (Sawtooth Outfitters), Joshua Stamper (Gravel Conspiracy), and Jay Decoux (former Grand Marais mayor).
+Photography by David Vessel Photography, with Scott Haraldson adding photos that highlight the adventures that await on the 2.0 route.
 In addition, Straddle and Paddle was the 4th winner overall in the ROUT3 contest.

 Submit Route Alert